-Now a year later, I can see that it was the right move.
+Now more than a year later, I can see that it was the right move.
 And it was a relatively smooth transition for Mom into her assisted living community.
 She tells me–with her words and her demeanor–that it’s not home, but it’s close.
 She’s happy, cared for, and not alone.
 I’m beyond thankful–and relieved.

 I can also see that I’ve learned a lot in the past year.
 It was unexpected but I learned things about Mom, myself, our relationship, and caregiving.
 Here are three of those things.
 Maybe they’ll help you.

 To see the caregiving forest for the trees

 It was a loooonnnnng process to get Mom to accept a move, educate ourselves, find the right place, and actually make it happen.
 It was so long and emotionally draining for both of us that I (naively) fell into the trap of seeing the move as a finish line.